 We bought a crapload of rat poison one time, owing to an infestation that almost drove us out of our home.
-By dint of furious enterprise and outright cruelty, I broke the back of the insurgency, mainly through the use of warfarin, a terrible toxin that I didn’t want to deploy until it was, frankly, me or them.
+By dint of furious enterprise and outright cruelty, I broke the back of the insurgency, mainly through the use of warfarin, a terrible substance that I didn’t want to deploy until it was, frankly, me or them.

 It was, said the box, cheese and bacon flavoured.
 Yum yum.
 That ought to draw the poor little bastards in, I thought.
 But Kathy made a very good point.